 - Keep in mind what your audience loves and is interested in.

 - Always aim at triggering an emotional response.

 - Offer incentives if you are a business owner.

 Mix up your content offering – make video content, infographics, blog posts – variety is key for audience engagement.

 Automated software offers fantastic mechanisms that are time- and cost-effective for practically every online business.

-However, you have to be aware that together with benefits, this software can also be a highway to Facebook Jail.
+However, you should be aware that this software can potentially also send you to Facebook Jail.